Camping in the Canadian Rockies

 Backcountry campsite at Mount Assiniboine Provincial Park.

 Due to the growth in Canadian Rockies backcountry camping, with very few exceptions, you will be required to stay in designated campgrounds.
-Mostly, these campgrounds have quotas on the number of people who can overnight there.
-All parks on a camping permit system require that backpackers indicate the campgrounds where they will be overnighting and the dates of occupation.
+Mostly, these campgrounds have quotas on the number of people who can overnight there and most sites are by reservation only.

 Banff and Yoho are the only national parks were random camping is permitted, but only in specific areas where visitation is low.
 In selecting a campsite in a random camping zone, you must be five kilometres (3.1 miles) from a trailhead, at least 50 metres (160 feet) off the trail, and 70 metres (230 feet) from the nearest stream or lake.